markleary/grav-plugin-loginldap/README.md

 The login plugin can **automatically generate** a login page for you when you try to access a page that your user does not have access to.

 Alternatively, you can also provide a specific login route if you wish to forward users to a specific login page.
-To do this you need to create a copy of the `loginldap.yaml` from the plugin in your `user/config/plugins` folder and provide a specific route (or just edit the plugin setttings in the admin plugin).
+To do this you need to create a copy of the `loginldap.yaml` from the plugin in your `user/config/plugins` folder and provide a specific route.

 ```
 route: /user-login